atk4/dsql/docs/queries.rst

   .. php:method:: field($fields, $table = null, $alias = null)

       Adds additional field that you would like to query.
-If never called, will default do `defaultField`, which normally is `*`.
+If never called, will default to `defaultField`, which normally is `*`.

-      This method has several call options. $field can be array of fields and can also can be an expression.
+      This method has several call options. $field can be array of fields and also can be an expression.
 If you specify expression in $field then alias is mandatory.

       :param string|array|object $fields: Specify list of fields to fetch
-      :param string $table: Optionally secify a table to query from
+      :param string $table: Optionally specify a table to query from
-      :param string $alias: Optionally secify alias for resulting query
+      :param string $alias: Optionally specify alias for resulting query
       :returns: $this

 Basic Examples::

-    $query = new dsql/Query();
+    $query = new Query();
     $query->table('user');

     $query->field('first_name');